temporary-git-account/fpga_accel_mobilenet_rtl/README.md

 # MobileNet RTL Accelerator

-**A complete RTL study guide for a handwritten SystemVerilog convolution accelerator on the Zynq-7010.** This README contains the architecture, integer math, diagrams, worked examples, scheduling, memory interface, register map, verification, timing evidence and complete operator inventory.
+**A complete guide for a convolution accelerator on the Zynq-7010.**
+This README contains the architecture, integer math, diagrams, worked examples, scheduling, memory interface, register map, verification, timing evidence and complete operator inventory.